The Health Benefits of Fructooligosaccharides

 The mixture of these two fibers is called oligofructose-enriched inulin.
 It seems to provide a synergy whereby the mixture of the two has been found to be more effective in producing beneficial results than either one by itself.
 It is also a full-spectrum lower gut health solution because it acts in all areas of the colon, not just one localized site.
 The laboratory, animal and human studies reported in the medical literature are impressive and it is only just beginning.
 The benefits of these prebiotic fibers include better digestive health, improved immunity to disease, better appetite control, reduced anxiety, improved mineral absorption, stronger bones and more.

 There are two ways to consume inulin.
 It naturally occurs in a variety of plant-based foods, including:

 - wild yam

-Unfortunately, Americans in general don’t eat nearly enough of these foods to reap the benefits of inulin.
+Unfortunately, Americans, in general, don’t eat nearly enough of these foods to reap the benefits of inulin.
 Keep in mind that eating two pieces of whole grain bread and having a banana for breakfast isn’t nearly enough – the recommended daily fiber allowance is upward of 25 grams per day, whereas these foods may contain 2 or 3 grams each.
 There are dietary considerations as well, especially for those who are gluten-intolerant or who avoid certain foods because they are trying to lose weight.

 Oligofructose-enriched inulin, however, is easy to eat in suitable quantities every day.
 It’s safe for those who are vegan because it is plant-based.
 It is naturally gluten-free.
-It has no calories and has a slightly sweet taste, so adding it to foods and beverages won’t alter flavor.
+It has no calories and has a slightly sweet taste, so adding it to foods and beverages won’t alter the flavor.
 Unlike probiotics, this prebiotic fiber won’t go bad or break down in the stomach, thereby losing its effects.